Workers' Comp: Resources for Injured Employees

 On-the-job injuries in Massachusetts, whether due to co-worker negligence, an oversight by the employer, an outsider’s violence or even one’s own personal error, are compensable under Massachusetts General Laws Chapter 152.

-At The Law Offices of Jeffrey S. Glassman, we recognize that almost all workers and workplaces in the Commonwealth are covered under these statutes in cases of occupational illness, injury or death per MGL ch.152 §25A.
+At Jeffrey Glassman Injury Lawyers, we recognize that almost all workers and workplaces in the Commonwealth are covered under these statutes in cases of occupational illness, injury or death per MGL ch.152 §25A.

 We believe in the fundamentals of workers’ compensation as the “grand bargain” intended between employees and employers.
 That is: People injured at work are guaranteed access to reasonable medical care and money to live on, covered by the employer and their insurance companies.
 In turn, employers are protected from costly lawsuits stemming from workplace accidents.